vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-build.md

 - Describe how to create runnable Spring Boot application
 - Describe how to create a controller that responds to HTTP requests
-- Use gradle to run gradle tasks
+- Use `gradle` to run Gradle tasks

 ## Getting started

-1. You must have completed the
+1. Check out the
     [Introduction Lab](../intro/).

 1. In a terminal window,